veebch/btcticker/README.md

 # Settings

-Screen orientation and screen inversion can be toggled using the on-screen keys.
+- Button 1: Toggle to next currency listed in config.yaml
+- Button 2: Rotate Display -90 degrees
+- Button 3: Invert Display
+- Button 4: Hide Display.
+Replace with 1 coin = 1 coin message.

 Update frequency can be changed in the config.yaml file (default is 600 seconds).

 # Contributing